 Oh poor thing.
 She really likes trees and in the excitement she spilt the milk.
 Don’t cry over it.
 I’ll make you another one!

 Hmm…if revenge is sweet, the second tumbler of Horlicks paal was sweeter.
 I gave up my battle against the Horror-lix that day.

 I still wonder though, if children everywhere else are subjected to the same delights each day.
-Someone should undertake a study to see if Tamizh kids really are better at maths, at running races and giving smart answers in class.
+Someone should undertake a study to see if Tamizh kids really are better at maths, running races and giving smart answers in class.
 Some of us certainly grow a strange sense of humour.
-Like my uncle who famously claimed that no Tamizhian ever need learn Kannada.
-Apparantly substituting ‘pa’ for ‘ha’ and vice versa in every word in Tamizh would convert it to Kannada.
+Like my uncle who famously claimed that no Tamizhian ever need to learn Kannada.
+Apparently substituting ‘pa’ for ‘ha’ and vice versa in every word in Tamizh would convert it to Kannada.
 Hallelujah!
 Apparantly my dear Kannadiga friends suffer from an onslaught of Porlicks hallu then!
-I better stop before they notice that along with my blood pressure level, haemoglobin count, my Horlicks paal intake has reduced as well.
+I better stop before they notice that along with my blood pressure level, and haemoglobin count, my Horlicks paal intake has reduced as well.
 Tree up ahead!